google/fuzzbench/docs/getting-started/adding_a_new_fuzzer.md

 * Run `make presubmit` to lint your code and ensure all tests are passing.

-* Run `make clear-cache` to clear docker containers' caches.
-Next time you build a project, the container will be built from scratch.

 ## Blocklisting benchmarks

 You should make sure that your fuzzer builds and runs successfully against all